 Children who bring sandwiches must bring the entire lunch, including a drink and spoon if required, in a named lunchbox.
-Cans, glass bottles, fizzy drinks, chocolate bars and sweets are not permitted as we are a healthy school.
+Cans, glass bottles, fizzy drinks, chocolate bars and sweets are not permitted.
+At present we do not have any pupils with nut allergies.
+We are a healthy school.